How to Choose the Right 3PL Company | Cahoot

 Generally speaking, 3PLs prefer to receive pallets with as few SKUs as possible, prepped for shipping, and pre-labeled.
 This “platonic ideal” of receiving, though, is rarely fully true, and so many 3PLs offer inventory prep services to get items ready for shipping.
 This enables the seller to still ship directly from the manufacturer to the 3PL, even if the manufacturer isn’t well versed in how to prepare items for ecommerce.

 Long receiving times are a big problem in the eCommerce world – Amazon FBA, for instance, takes up to 14 days to get inventory that is at their fulfillment centers ready to ship.
 A two week wait is unacceptable for sellers who could see their best sellers go out of stock while waiting.
-That’s why Cahoot’s fulfillment services offer an industry-leading 48-hour receiving SLA.
+That’s why Cahoot’s fulfillment services offer an industry-leading receiving SLA.

-Inventory storage
+Inventory Storage

 Much of the floorspace in a warehouse is dedicated to inventory storage, but the way in which 3PLs store inventory has changed dramatically thanks to the shift towards ecommerce order fulfillment.
+A cloud-based warehouse management system (WMS) can enhance visibility and streamline inventory management across multiple fulfillment centers.

 Warehousing services that focus on B2B replenishment store their inventory efficiently in large bundles – think of a full pallet of goods, or a pallet of goods off of which multiple cases can quickly be picked.

-Inventory storage at a warehouse that fulfills ecommerce orders is instead optimized so that orders can easily be picked in eaches (or single quantities).
+Inventory storage at a warehouse that fulfills ecommerce orders is instead optimized so that orders can easily be picked in “eaches” (or single quantities).
 The speed with which a warehouse picker can get to items and pull one or more out is vital to operations because they have to repeat the process hundreds of times per day.

-Warehouse fulfillment
+Warehouse Fulfillment

 Pick and pack fulfillment is the term for the process by which 3PL personnel select the items that a customer ordered and put them in boxes ready to ship.
 This is the most vital part of the process for ecommerce sellers, because speed and accuracy underpin a positive customer post-purchase experience.